RTEMS/rtems-docs/shell/network_commands.rst

 When using ping for fault isolation, it should first be run on the local host, to verify that the local network interface is up and running.
-Then, hosts and gateways further and further away should be “pinged”.
+Then, hosts and gateways further and further away should be "pinged".
 Round-trip times and packet loss statistics are computed.
 If duplicate packets are received, they are not included in the packet loss calculation, although the round trip time of these packets is used in calculating the round-trip time statistics.
 When the